Michaelpalacce/Server/README.md

 # Enabling SSL
 - Generate a certificate and point the SSL_KEY_PATH and SSL_CERT_PATH to their locations
 - Set the APP_PORT to 443

+# Changing env file location
+- By default the env file that the server will use will be located in the OS' temp folder.
+- If you wish to change it you can do it by: `server-emulator setEnv .` ( this will change it to the current folder)
+- This will reset any env variables you may have set before, so back those up
+- It is a good idea to put this in the project directory, as this will prevent it from modified by anyone who is not a Super user

 # Adding users
 - If you want to add users go to the users page from the sidebar and click on the Add Users button